sverweij/eslint-plugin-budapestian/docs/rules/global-constant-pattern.md

 This rule enforces that global _literal_, _array_, _object_ and _binary expression_
 constants as well as constants that got an identifier assigned are ALL_CAPS_SNAKE_CASE.

-🔧 The `--fix option` on the command line renames these constants to adhere to the pattern taking existing snake and camel casing into account (someGlobalConstant => SOME_GLOBAL_CONSTANT)
+~~🔧 The `--fix option` on the command line renames these constants to adhere to the pattern taking existing snake and camel casing into account (someGlobalConstant => SOME_GLOBAL_CONSTANT)~~

+> In version 3.0.2 the fix option for this rule has been switched off
+> temporarily as it was a bit too enthousiastic on occasion.
+It might return
+> in a future version.

 ## Rule Details